tbarreno/shiny-runs/README.md

 In a nutshell:

-- At the first level, all automation solutions (mostly scripts) are focused on helping or supporting technical staff work.
+- At the first level, all automation solutions (mostly scripts) are focused on helping or supporting technical staff daily work.

 - At the second level, technical specialists develop automation solutions to be operated by... operators, freeing them from the standard work load so